House from ‘Home Alone’ available to rent for one night only - NewsBreak

 - A LEGO Ideas set to recreate the ‘Home Alone’ house

 Booking for the one-night stay, scheduled for Dec.
 12, opens at 1 p.m.
 CT on Dec.
 7 for just $25.
-As part of the first-ever stay at the McCallister home, Airbnb will make a one-time donation to Chicago’s La Rabida Children’s Hospital.Photos: Lego unveils largest Lego Ideas set ever with 3,955-piece ‘Home Alone’ home recreation
+As part of the first-ever stay at the McCallister home, Airbnb will make a one-time donation to Chicago’s La Rabida Children’s Hospital.Coaching carousel continues for the University of Oklahoma.
+When did Lincoln Riley know he was leaving?

-You can request to book this stay, which is not part of a contest, at airbnb.com/homealone .
-Airbnb notes it is monitoring Chicago’s COVID-19 infection rates and government policies and will offer booking guests a $1,000 Airbnb travel credit if it becomes necessary to cancel the stay.

 Comments / 0